mlykov/Projects/README.md

     - `Failure: Lint checks failed!` - with details about formatting issues or vet errors

 - `make fmt` - automatically formats all Go code using `gofmt` in Docker.
 Use this to fix formatting issues before committing code.

+- `make fmt-check` - checks code formatting without modifying files.
+Returns an error if any files are not properly formatted.
+Use this in CI/CD pipelines to verify formatting.

 **Note:** All testing and linting commands run in Docker to ensure consistency across different systems and to provide the Linux environment required for integration tests.